About r4wRun

 - Enter finishing positions for each rider in a heat.

-- Mark riders as DNF or DSQ (Disqualified).
+- Mark riders as DNF, DSQ (Disqualified), or DNS (Did Not Start).

 - The top half of each heat advances (e.g. top 2 out of 4).